pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 ---
-title: Hardware Requirements for {{  vars.product }} on vSphere with NSX with NSX
+title: Hardware Requirements for Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX with NSX
 ---